centiservice/mats3/README.md

 The multiple Stages of a Mats Endpoint are connected with a State Object, which are meant to emulate the local variables you'd have in the handling method of an ordinary HTTP-endpoint which performs synchronous HTTP calls to other services.

-### Asynchronous.
-Very.
+### Asynchronous

-When a Request is performed by a Stage _N_, this Stage's processing is typically finished for this Mats Flow, and the Stage's _StageProcessor_ goes back to fetching a new message waiting on its queue.
-Stage _N+1_ will also have a set of StageProcessors listening to the queue of its Stage, and eventually the Reply from the invoked Mats Endpoint will appear on that queue, and any one of those StageProcessors (on any one of the instances running this service) will pick it up and continue the processing.
+When a Stage _N_ of some Endpoint performs a request to another Endpoint, no thread will explicitly be waiting for the Reply.
+The thread that executed Stage N for this Flow will go back to pick up new messages for Stage N. When the requested Endpoint eventually replies, the Reply will be put on the incoming queue for Stage _N+1_, where another thread, possibly on another node, will pick it up and continue the execution for this Flow.

-### Distributed.
-Much.
+### Distributed

 A Mats Flow's execution will be spread out in pieces - over the Stages of the Endpoints involved in the Flow, and over the instances of the services that holds those Endpoints.
 The Mats Flow weaves a single thread through the